jairochavesb/bookmarkscli_v2/README.md

    a.
 Which web browser to use (use the full path: /usr/bin/firefox) to open the bookmarks.
    b.
 Where to store the bookmarks database (same as the web browser option, provide a full path and name for the databse, for example: /home/user/bookmarks.db).
 This preferences are stored in a file un /home/<user_name>/.config/bookmarks.cfg.

+This tool was made with the library: https://github.com/VladimirMarkelov/clui

 ## Here some screenshots

 <img src="Pictures/mainWindow.png">